Gardiner powers away to win dramatic 400 meters

 Kirani James of Grenada, the former world and Olympic champion who has made a comeback this year after being plagued by injury for several seasons, finished fifth.

-Kerley was fastest out of the blocks but Gardiner closed the gap, found another gear around the second bend and stormed away to win in 43.48 seconds, 0.67 ahead of Zambrano.
+Kerley was fastest out of the blocks but Gardiner closed the gap, found another gear around the second bend and accelerated away to finish 0.67 seconds ahead of Zambrano.

+“Hurricane Dorian was very devastating for my family and my island,” Gardiner told reporters.

+“I just wanted to come here to do my best.
+My friend and my family wanted me to perform, I was able to bring home a medal for my country.
+I just wanted to go there and make our country proud.”

 Reporting by Brian Homewood, editing by Ed Osmond